AayushAgrawal2003/spoonshot_app/README.md

 ### Explanation of approaches used.

-1. Used nltk library to find most common words in the article, calcuated the their frequency.
+1. Used nltk library wordnet.synsets to find most common words in the article, calcuated the their frequency.
 2. Matching the words in the ingridient list to the words in the most common words list.
 3. Synonyms of the words in the ingridient list and looked for them in the most common words list.
 4. WebScrapping, webscrapped data from [Dictionary.com](www.dictonary.com).